muness/muness.github.io/index.md

 - **Cultivating a Data-Driven Culture at Zapier**: Spearheaded the development of a culture centered on data-informed decision-making.
 Pioneered a platform enabling Analytics Engineers and Data Scientists to independently deliver valuable insights while building a future-proof data infrastructure.
 - **Advocacy for Data-Informed Decision Making**: Consistently champions the use of data to inform strategic decisions.
 Leverages data for business success in professional roles and thought leadership.
 - **Resilience and Personal Growth**: Demonstrated resilience through career transitions and personal growth.
 Developed systems that foster presence, calmness, and vulnerability, enhancing personal relationships and resilience in the face of change.

+Before focusing on data I developed web apps for 15+ years as a developer, agile coach and engineering leader.

 ### Contacting me